Best Ignore Poems | Poetry

 behind the trees where, ill at ease, he fought the Yellow sea -

-upon the waves of sunken graves he sailed a killing Spree
+upon the waves of gravelled graves he sailed a killing spree

 While on the hunt with other grunts, he burned some babes alive